-With a Virtual Security Guard subscription1, Rapid Response's trained security professionals will monitor motion events captured on your Ring cameras for your home or business.
+With a Virtual Security Guard1 subscription, Rapid Response's trained security professionals will monitor motion events captured on your Ring cameras for your home or business.
 You are in charge of which Ring cameras are monitored and when.
-Simply set your Ring Alarm to Home or Away Mode, and Rapid Response’s highly trained guards will start monitoring.
+Simply set your Ring Alarm to Home or Away Mode, and Rapid Response’s trained agents will start monitoring.
 Rapid Response agents can quickly check Live View, see if people are in the frame, and depending on the situation, can intervene on your behalf.

 We know that your time is valuable and you may not be able to review every camera motion alert taking place on your property.
-With Virtual Security Guard, trained third-party monitoring guards can view real-time motion events taking place on your property when a person is detected, to help keep your property or business protected so you can focus on what's important.
+With Virtual Security Guard1, trained agents can view real-time motion events taking place on your property when a person is detected, to help keep your property or business protected so you can focus on what's important.

 You have complete control when agents monitor your cameras for motion events.
-The service is only activated for the eligible cameras you choose and only when your Ring Alarm is in Home or Away Mode.
-Cameras are opted-out of virtual monitoring by default, and you choose the cameras you want enrolled.
-Additionally, agents are only able to view videos in real-time as part of Live View when a camera motion event is triggered on an enrolled camera, and cannot download, save, share any videos, or see your event history1, 2.
+The service is only activated for the enrolled cameras you choose and only when your Ring Alarm is in Home or Away Mode.
+Cameras are opted out of monitoring by default, and you choose the cameras you want enrolled.
+Additionally, agents are only able to view videos in real-time as part of Live View when a camera motion event is triggered by a person on an enrolled camera, and cannot download, save, share any videos, or see your event history.

-Choosing which cameras to monitor: Default settings limit camera motion monitoring to only eligible Ring Doorbells and cameras of your choosing and are default off at sign-up.
-You can easily change which cameras you want monitored from the Ring Control Center from your Ring app or Ring.com.
+Choosing which cameras to monitor: Default settings limit camera motion monitoring to only compatible cameras of your choosing and are default off at signup.
+You can easily change which cameras you want monitored from the Ring Control Center from your Ring App or Ring.com.

 Choosing additional levels of controls: